Miltonly/Streets/Dawson Crescent

 Schools and catchment

-Public elementary catchment falls to Robert Baldwin Public School, which sits directly on the crescent itself.
-Catholic elementary students draw to Guardian Angels Catholic Elementary School, a five-minute drive.
-Secondary students in the public board attend Milton District High School, three minutes by car; Catholic secondary students route to St. Kateri Tekakwitha Catholic Secondary School, about eight minutes away.
-The proximity of Robert Baldwin makes Dawson a natural fit for families with young children who value a walkable school drop-off.
+Public elementary students attend Robert Baldwin Public School, which sits directly on the crescent.
+For Catholic families, Guardian Angels Catholic Elementary is a five-minute drive.
+Secondary students in the public board draw to Milton District High School, three minutes by car; Catholic secondary students attend St. Kateri Tekakwitha Catholic Secondary School, about eight minutes away.
+The proximity to Robert Baldwin makes Dawson a natural fit for families with young children.

 Who this street suits